abdrahmansoltan/Learning-Notes/Interviews/Interview-Questions.md

     - `<!DOCTYPE html>` ensures "standards mode".
     - Older or missing DOCTYPE may trigger "quirks mode".
     - The `<!DOCTYPE>` declaration tells the web browser which version of HTML (or sometimes XHTML) the web page is written in.
 This helps the browser understand how to interpret and render the content of the page.

+- **is doctype is case sensitive ?**

+  - No, the `<!DOCTYPE html>` declaration is not case-sensitive.
+It can be written in any combination of uppercase and lowercase letters, such as `<!doctype html>`, `<!Doctype HTML>`, etc. However, it is common practice to use lowercase for consistency and readability.

+- **What is HTML?**

+  - HTML (HyperText Markup Language) is the standard markup language used to create web pages.
+It provides the structure and layout of a webpage by using various elements and tags to define content such as headings, paragraphs, images, links, and more.

 - **Why "Hyper" and why "Markup"?**